Online Live Concert royalties

 To support the live sector during its forced closure, we have set an interim discounted rate for online live concerts.
 The cost of the licence will be 10% of event revenue (events under £1,500 will operate under the separate small concert scheme).
 This discounted rate ensures that members, who have seen an 80% decline in live 2020 royalties, are fairly paid when their music is performed while also supporting the live music sector as it experiments with online concerts.
 The rate is consistent with those adopted in many other countries.

-We are still in active conversation with representatives of the classical and theatrical sectors on whether changes to the OLC licence are necessary to reflect their own unique circumstances.
+We are still in active conversations with representatives of the theatrical sector on whether changes to the OLC licence are necessary to reflect their own unique circumstances.
 We are hoping to reach agreement on this soon and we’ll update the website once these discussions have concluded.

 Find out more about online live concerts, when a licence is needed and how royalties will be paid.